Having gut problems? Think you have food sensitivites?

 MRT® stands for Mediator Release Test®.
 MRT® is a patented blood test that measures your immune response to a particular food or chemical.
 (How Food Sensitivities Cause Symptoms).

-From your MRT® results, I can assist you in creating a nutrition plan that can help reduce or eliminate symptoms due to food or chemical sensitivities.
+From your MRT® results, I can assist you in creating a LEAP protocol that can help reduce or eliminate symptoms due to food or chemical sensitivities.
 (Sample LEAP Results)

 For more clinical information read, the January 2014 Townsend Letter.

 LEAP stands for Lifestyle, Eating, And Performance.
 It is a personalized protocol (based on your MRT® results) that helps to calm down the immune system.

 Research on MRT and the LEAP Protocol